FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

     You may assume no duplicate exists in the array.

+## 36. Valid Sudoku

+    Determine if a Sudoku is valid, according to: Sudoku Puzzles - The Rules.

+    The Sudoku board could be partially filled, where empty cells are filled with the character '.'.

+    A partially filled sudoku which is valid.

+    Note:
+    A valid Sudoku board (partially filled) is not necessarily solvable.
+Only the filled cells need to be validated.

+## 37 Sudoku Solver

+    Write a program to solve a Sudoku puzzle by filling the empty cells.

+    Empty cells are indicated by the character '.'.

+    You may assume that there will be only one unique solution.

 ## 53. Maximum Subarray

     Find the contiguous subarray within an array (containing at least one number) which has the largest sum.